CSaratakij/MainBlog/content/projects/Doppelganger.md

 There is a 3rd party library that handle this stuff perfectly.

-But I also want other platform to use game controller as well, that's why I implement with a built in Unity Input System as a fallback.
+But I also want other platform to use game controller as well, that's why I implement the input with a built in Unity Input System as a fallback.

-There is an issue about a game controller events, I need to know when the player plug in their game controller in order to show the proper key to press in the game ui.
+There is an issue about a game controller events,
+I need to know when the player plug in their game controller in order to show the proper key to press in the game ui.

 Too bad, Unity won't provide this for me.
-I have to do a polling in which it will detect this event based on the change in the name of the game controller.
+I have to do a polling in which it will detect this event based on the change in the name of the game controller in the input devices list.

 I have two modes to detect.